What is GRADflix?

 - Apply the skills you learn through this competition to your teaching: many professors use technology in the classroom, and video is one way to integrate technology in to your teaching.

-- Enter more competitions: depending on your field of study, your video may meet the criteria for submission to SSHRC's Storytellers competition, and NSERC's Science, Action! contest.
+- Enter more competitions: depending on your field of study, your video may meet the criteria for submission to SSHRC's Storytellers competition.
 Consider submitting your video to other competitions, too!